 In a single sitting, I recently read (reread?
 I’m not sure, I might’ve read it years ago, but have no memory of it, so it might as well be a first read) Muriel Sparks’s The Prime Of Miss Jean Brodie, Sparks’s satiric take on the cult of personality.
 Said personality is, of course, Miss Brodie, and yet, by the end, though Sparks pokes, prods, and lampoons her eponymous anti-heroine, might there be a hint of redemption, a nod to Miss Brodie’s transformative power?
 I’m not sure.
 In many ways, Miss Brodie is detestable: arrogant, self-important, snobbish, a fascist.
 This final Brodie fact indicts her and is her downfall.
 (BTW, if you’re keen on not reading about Brodie with spoilers, I’d stop here.)

-Miss Brodie, character, is about the triumph of charisma over ethic; the novel posits the idea, however, that ethic should supplant charisma.
+Miss Brodie is about the triumph of charisma over ethic; the novel posits the idea, however, that ethic should supplant charisma.
 Who to embody this idea than one of Miss Brodie’s own pupils, her ethical foil and betrayer, Sandy Stranger, she who was “merely notorious for her small, almost non-existent eyes” (7) and utterly devoid of charisma.
 Other pupils also make up the Brodie set, recipients of Miss Brodie’s brand of self-aggrandizement and self-mythologizing, but Sandy stands out.
 Mary McGregor, though minor, also stood out: she was “a silent lump, a nobody whom everybody could blame” (8).
 Miss Brodie was cruel to her, heaped scorn upon her.
-Mary’s existence is made more poignant by its brevity: as the lofty third-person narration tells us on several occasions: Mary, quite young, desperately perishes in a hotel fire.
+Mary’s existence is made more poignant by its brevity: as the lofty third-person narration tells us on several occasions: Mary, quite young, perishes in a hotel fire.

 Is Mary’s innocent, youthful sacrifice yet one more of Miss Brodie’s sins, like her admiration of Mussolini, dismissal of the rules and requirements of education: her use of her pupils’ attention to cultivate and water her self-defining myths?
-Yet, nobody comes out at the end of this novel looking terribly admirable.
+Yet nobody comes out at the end of this novel looking admirable.
 Not even Miss Brodie’s foil, Sandy, who takes the veil to become Sister Helena, famous for having written a book of psychology, The Transfiguration of the Commonplace.
 Even Miss Brodie, so larger-than-life, in the way of adults to children, to her ten-year-old pupils, is diminished, brought low, and by the end, appears a fatuous creature.

 Up to now, Miss Brodie’s visits to Mr. Lowther [the singing master] had taken place on Sundays.
 She always went to church on Sunday mornings, she had a rota of different denominations and sects which included the Free Churches of Scotland, the Established Church of Scotland, the Methodist and the Episcopalian churches and any other church outside the Roman Catholic pale which she might discover.
 Her disapproval of the Church of Rome was based on her assertions that it was a church of superstition … her attitude was a strange one, because she was by temperament suited only to the Roman Catholic Church; possibly it could have embraced, even while it disciplined, her soaring and diving spirit, it might even have normalized her.
 But perhaps this was the reason that she shunned it … So she went round the various non-Roman churches instead … She was not in any doubt … that God was on her side whatever her course, and so she experienced no difficulty or sense of hypocrisy in worship while at the same time she went to bed with the singing master.
 Just as an excessive sense of guilt can drive people to excessive action, so was Miss Brodie driven to it by an excessive lack of guilt.
 (85)

 This was a key passage about Miss Brodie: the reason for her attraction and the reasons behind her downfall.
 Out of an arrogance of the superiority of her judgement and mind, she rejected the Roman Catholic Church.
 And yet, the narrator seems to suggest, therein may have lay her, if not salvation, maybe the possible fulfillment of her personality’s nascent promise.
-There is something quite magnificent about Miss Brodie, but there is also much foolishness and lack of humility.
+There is something quite magnificent about Miss Brodie, but there is also foolishness and arrogance.
 The cult of personality tempered can turn to good.
 What good, we’ll never known.